FpDuyPham/DP.EntityFrameworkCore.Extensions.BulkOperators.EF2X/README.md

 # DP.EntityFrameworkCore.Extensions.BulkOperators.EF2X
+## For the latest .NET version use the new lib: DP.EntityFrameworkCore.Extensions.BulkOperators.EF
 This repository provides a batch operator extension for Entity Framework Core 2.x, enabling efficient bulk operations.
 Please note that this library has been specifically tested with EF Core 2.0.0.
 ## Must config Implement ITableNameResolver
 ```csharp